 You won't be taking this journey toward teaching alone!
 Below are some of the people who will guide you along the way:

-- Peer Mentors: During your first two introductory courses (Step 1 and Step 2) you will be partnered with a Peer Mentor, a student who is far along in the program progression, in order to work collaboratively on lesson plans and classroom field work.
+- Peer Mentors: During your introductory course (GTCH 2003) you will be partnered with a Peer Mentor, a student who is far along in the program progression, in order to work collaboratively on lesson plans and classroom field work.

 *All existing credentials will be evaluated by your desired state department of education to identify any state-specific deficiencies that will need completed prior to qualifying for full licensure.